-An assessment of good governance forms a foundational part of the Index methodology.
+An assessment of good governance of investee companies forms a foundational part of the ESG screening criteria applied to the Parent Index.

-In practice, this is achieved through the use of the NT ESG Vector ScoreTM and the Sustainalytics Global Standards Screen, a proxy framework designed to address governance topics consistent with international norms represented by the UN Declaration of Human Rights, the ILO Declaration on Fundamental Principles and Rights at Work, the OECD Guidelines and the UN Global Compact.
+The ESG Controversy screen is a proxy framework designed to address governance topics consistent with international norms represented by the UN Declaration of Human Rights, the ILO Declaration on Fundamental Principles and Rights at Work, the OECD Guidelines and the UN Global Compact.